Caring for the newborn baby’s umbilical cord stump is one of the scariest things for new parents.

 “Is it supposed to look like that?”
 “Smell like that?!”

-Here is some information to keep in mind when caring for your newborn’s stump.
+Learn here what to keep in mind when caring for your newborn’s umbilical cord stump.

 Tips For Umbilical Cord Stump Care